 - Texture: It has a hard, smooth, and very shiny surface.
 It can even be noted that the surface has shades similar to silver.
 The inner part is a dense structure without any holes.
 Is gouda a soft cheese?
 A fun and curious fact about it is that its texture can be variable, that is, it can be soft and very hard, it all depends on the age.

 - What is the white powder on a surface?
 Even on the best aged gouda cheese, you can find crispy white powder all over the surface.
-It is often confused with the salt crystals that sometimes form on the outside of the product as a result of the salt bath.
+It is often confused with the developing crunchy cheese crystals that sometimes form on the outside of the product as a result of the salt bath.
 However, the clumps inside the product are bits of tyrosine, an amino acid, and a hallmark of a well-aged cheese!

-- Color: Despite the fact that the production of this product is almost identical everywhere, there are different shades of Gouda cheeses.
+- Color: Despite the fact that the production of this product is almost identical everywhere, there are different shades of older Gouda cheeses.
 For example, we can find this product with a reddish, yellow, or orange hue.

 - Crust: May change over the years, so we may find it both soft and overly hard.
 At the same time, it is worth noting the shade of the rind, which changes color from yellow/red/orange to black as the product ages.